7 Tips on How to Respond to a Rejection Email (with examples)

 On top of that, they were nice enough to follow up and tell you about being rejected.
 If you’ve applied for jobs in the past, you know most employers don’t do that (even though they should).
 You can often sit around for weeks hoping for a phone call or an update.

-It’s tempting to see it as a total loss and take it for granted, but you should open your response by showing gratitude.
-Both for their time and for showing you courtesy by letting you know their decision.
+It's tempting to see it as a total loss, but you should open your response by showing gratitude both for their time and for showing you courtesy by letting you know their decision.

 2. Show appreciation

-Showing gratitude for the opportunity and the time they spent with you is one thing.
-Showing appreciation for the overall experience is another.
+It's one thing to show gratitude for the opportunity and the time they spent with you, but showing appreciation for the overall experience is another.

-Immediately after thanking them for informing you about the rejection and spending time with you, you should let them know how great it was to visit the company, getting to know the team, and seeing how they operate.
+Immediately after thanking them for informing you about the rejection and spending time with you, you should let them know how great it was to visit the company, get to know the team, and see how they operate.

 3. Reiterate your enthusiasm and interest

-The main purpose of a follow up email/call is to make sure you leave a good impression with the person hiring for the company.
+The main purpose of a follow-up email/call is to make sure you leave a good impression on the person hiring for the company.

 Mentioning how great you think the company is and your continued interest can only help with future opportunities.
-Being straight forward with this step is important.
-If they know you are still interested in opportunities, you might be first in line next time a similar role opens up.
+Being straightforward with this step is important.
+If they know you are still interested in options, you might be first in line next time a similar role opens up.

 4. Make Yourself Available

-The hiring manager might not have brought you on because you weren’t a fit for the specific position that was available.
-But like me mentioned before, a different position might be open in the future that you are a better fit for.
+The hiring manager might not have brought you on because you weren’t a fit for the available position, but you might be a better fit for a different role in the future.

 5. Use LinkedIn

-On top of that, you gain a way to further impress the organization That contact will see the content you post and how you evolve over time; potentially sparking interest despite not seeing what they wanted in the interview for this initial job.
+On top of that, you gain a way to impress the organization further.
+That contact will see the content you post and how you evolve, potentially sparking interest despite not seeing what they wanted in the interview for this initial job.

 6. Take notes

-There are a countless number of reasons why a company might pass on a candidate.
-But regardless of the reasoning, you should always take note on why it happened.
-After getting turned away for a few jobs (we hope this doesn’t happen but will for most) you might start to see a trend on why it’s happening.
+There are countless reasons why a company might pass on a candidate, but regardless of the reasoning, you should always take a mental note of why it happened.
+After getting turned away for a few jobs (we hope this doesn’t happen but will for most), you might start to see a trend in the reasoning.

-Maybe there’s a specific skill that you lack or you aren’t asserting a sense of confidence that’s required for the job.
+Maybe you lack a specific skill, or you aren’t asserting a sense of confidence required for the job.
 Whatever it may be, writing it down and revisiting those rejections is a great way to learn and grow.

-If you nail all of the other tips when responding to a job rejection this will likely already have come across, but you should close your email or letter by letting the hiring manager know you are interested in future opportunities.
+If you nail all the other tips when responding to a job rejection, this will likely already have come across.
+Still, you should close your email or letter by letting the hiring manager know you are interested in future opportunities.

-Simple and straight forward is your best strategy here.
-“If anything fitting my skillset becomes available, I would love to hear more about it”.
+Simple is your best strategy here.
+"If anything fitting my skillset becomes available, I would love to hear more about it."

-If a company is hiring that means they are likely growing.
-With growth comes the need to continue to hire.
-Once you’re in the organization’s pipeline, you could be up for a similar role down the line.
+If a company is hiring, that means they are likely growing.
+With growth comes the need to continue to engage.
+Once you’re in the organization's pipeline, you could be up for a similar role down the line.
+In the meantime, keep searching - that next opportunity could be around the corner.

 keep job searching meme